MakeSchool-Tutorials/App-Design-Documents/P00-Getting-Started/content.md

 ## Experience

 Start by describing, almost like you are telling a story, how a typical user will interact with your app.
 Why will they choose to open it, what will they do when it is open, what is the benefit or outcome of using it, and what should they feel when using it?

+You can write these user stories following this format:
+> As a `<type of user>`, I want `<some goal>` so that `<some reason>`.

+Here's some examples from Snapchat:
+> As a normal user, I want to be able to post photos to my story, so my friends can see them.

+> As a power user, when I wake up in the morning I want to be able to send a selfie in which I make a pouty face, to all 75 of my friends, so I can increase my score.

 Next list apps you think have a similar look and feel to what you want for your app.
 Refer back to them for inspiration on how to make interacting with your app consistent and rewarding.